9cb14c1ec0/opentaxsolver/OTS_2017/0_README.txt

   RPLCSTRNG_02

 History:
+    * v15.07 (4/12/2018) - Code clean-ups in GUI.
+Re-activated Line-34, Tuition
+	and Fees Deduction, which was originally denied for 2017, and then recently re-allowed in the midst of the this filing season.
     * v15.06 (4/2/2018) - Adjusted Virginia program for Line-12 to force itemized
 	deductions if itemized on Federal, even if VA.
 Std.
 Deduction would have been greater.